 That’s all we have to do for now.
 Just make sure to remember where you unzipped the files, we will need to access that later.

 Step Two: Enable USB Debugging on Your Phone

-Head back to the main Settings page, and you should see a new option near the bottom called “Developer Options”.
-Open that, and enable “USB Debugging”.
+Head back to the main Settings page, and you should see a new option in the “System” section called “Developer Options.”
+Open that, and enable “USB Debugging.”

 Later on, when you connect your phone to your computer, you’ll see a popup entitled “Allow USB Debugging?” on your phone.
 Check the “Always allow from this computer” box and tap OK.